eyobn/hello-world-on-github.-/README.md

 # hello-world-on-github.-
-this is my first repoeitory
+this is my first repository